WeblateOrg/weblate/docs/admin/install.rst

 Use powerful database engine
 ++++++++++++++++++++++++++++

-Use powerful database engine (SQLite is usually not good enough for production environment), see :ref:`database-setup` for more information.
+Use a powerful database engine (SQLite is usually not good enough for production environment), see :ref:`database-setup` for more information.

 .. seealso::